Plummer Building

 The Plummer Building in Rochester, Minnesota, is one of the many architecturally significant buildings on the Mayo Clinic campus.
 This new "Mayo Clinic" building, opened in 1928, added much needed space to the ever-expanding Mayo practice.
 The architect of record is Ellerbe & Co, now AECOM.
 It was the third building designed by the firm for the Mayo Clinic.
 The Mayo Clinic Buildings were listed on the U.S. National Register of Historic Places in 1969, and the Plummer Building was further designated as U.S. National Historic Landmark a week later, designated as Mayo Clinic Building.

 History

+The Plummer Building was dedicated on September 16, 1928.
+Ten thousand people were in attendance for the event.
+The building was dedicated by Dr. Charles H. Mayo.
+The carillon was dedicated to the American Soldier by Dr. William J. Mayo:

+"Today we dedicate this carillon to the American Soldier, in grateful memory of the heroic actions on land and sea to which America owes her liberty, peace and prosperity.
+We now give this carillon into the hands of the American Legion and other patriotic bodies who have maintained in the past and will maintain in the future the ideals of those noble men and women who founded the United States of America."

 1922 postcard showing the building design before the addition of the bell tower.

 The early design collaboration between Henry Stanley Plummer and Franklin Ellerbe established the model for future generations of new clinic and hospital buildings.
 The new 1928 Art Deco Mayo Clinic building was the physical manifestation of the early Mayo partners (Drs.
 Will and Charlie Mayo, Dr. Stinchfield, Dr. Graham, Dr. Judd, Dr. Henry Plummer, Dr. Millet, and Dr. Balfour) desire to create the first integrated private group practice.

 When the building was complete it was the tallest building in Rochester until 2001 when the nearby Gonda Building was completed.